-These mini workshops are based on the AAAS Center for Public Engagement with Science and Technology’s Communicating Science Workshops which have trained scientists and engineers at universities, meetings and government agencies worldwide since 2008.
+These mini workshops are based on the AAAS Center for Public Engagement with Science and Technology’s Communicating Science Workshops which have trained scientists and engineers at universities, society meetings and government agencies worldwide since 2008.
 The first three were presented at the 2018 AAAS Annual Meeting in Austin, Texas, and the last one at the 2021 AAAS Annual Meeting, which was held virtually.
 If you're interested in hosting a workshop, contact us to discuss your organization’s needs.

 AAAS Force For Science Toolkit: Science Communication and Public Engagement Fundamentals

 Presented by Mary Catherine Longshore